-And due to the increasing usage of the internet and the necessity, we can’t stay away from using our details.
+Due to the increasing usage of the internet and the necessity, we can’t stay away from using our details.
 Due to the current situation of COVID-19, digitalization is very important.

-Relationship between entities, identities and attributes / identifiers: Wikipedia
+Relationship between entities, identities and identifiers

 This can be explained using the following example: